 Brian is a Chartered Engineer, member of the Institution of Mechanical Engineers, an Honorary Fellow of the Society of Environmental Engineers, a member of the Institute of Directors and a Fellow of the Royal Society of Arts.
 He has served on a number of bodies such as the Society of British Aerospace Companies, the CBI Technology/Innovation committee, and the Court of Cranfield University.
 Brian was appointed a CBE for services to the Defence Industry in 2004.

-Nic is responsible for developing AERALIS’s investor base to support the future growth of the programme whilst also advising on AERALIS’s end-to-end IT infrastructure.
+After initially taking responsible for developing AERALIS’s investor base, Nic now leads on the company’s ESG policy, whilst also advising on AERALIS’s end-to-end IT infrastructure.

 Nic has spent over 40 years growing & running major IT companies including Ingres, Gupta, Constellar & Comshare, including 10 years working in Silicon Valley during the Dot.com period.
 Nic has strong International Business Development experience, scaling up early stage companies and fund raising, and is an angel investor for several IT start-ups.